dhanshri-d/OMR_Project/README.md

 - Here **grade_exam** function is called in **app.py** file from **finalReview.py** file

 This will start a local Streamlit server, and the application will be accessible in your web browser at **http://localhost:8501**.
-- The Working and Result of System will be like

 # Demo
 You can see the OMR System in action in the following video: